A Guide to IR35

 What is IR35?

-Using specific ‘IR35 determination’ criteria, HMRC wish to identify freelancers who are employed for tax purposes were it not for their use of an intermediary, such as a Limited Company setup, in the supply of their service.
+Using specific ‘IR35 determination’ criteria, HMRC wish to identify workers who are employed for tax purposes were it not for their use of an intermediary, such as a Limited Company setup, in the supply of their service.

 It means you’ll have to be aware of, and maybe change, how you get paid.
 From April 6th 2021, all freelance projects that are engaged through a Limited Company need to be tested against the IR35 regulations.